upscale-project/sqed-generator/SQED-Generator/README.txt

 of what the tool is generating based on the format file specified in the path ../FormatFiles/RV32M-ridecore_format.txt for more concretness.

+See ../FormatFiles/RV32M-ridecore_format.txt for an example format file with extensive comments.

+See ../FormatParsers/format_parser.py to learn how the format file parser works.
+Use the parser_display(file) function at the bottom to display exactly how the data structure looks after the parser ingests a given format file.

 ###########################################
                                       SETUP
 ###########################################